 The primary purpose of a fire hydrant is fire suppression.

 However, hydrants also serve other useful functions such as testing the distribution system’s flow capabilities and for system flushing.
-They also provide a means for filling street sweepers and construction.
-Although each of these functions might be of great importance to certain individuals or groups, the primary purpose is fire suppression paramount.
+They also provide a means for filling street sweepers and water trucks.
+This water is provided through a hydrant meter (link).
+Although each of these functions might be of great importance to certain individuals or groups, the primary purpose, fire suppression, is paramount.

 EBMUD manages more than 57,000 acres of open space in the East Bay and in the Sierra Foothills, and we continuously work to make that land more resistant to fires.
 We build fire breaks, remove highly flammable vegetation and partner with fire departments to conduct controlled burns.